ni/nimble/packages/nimble-components/src/table/specs/README.md

 ### Documentation

-Storybooks will be added to document/showcase the various features and APIs.
+Storybook stories will be added to document/showcase the various features and APIs.

 ### Open Issues